-As of June 30, 2019, the Company's primary exposure is its \$1.25 billion revolving credit facility maturing in 2022, which is priced using rates tied to LIBOR.
-We anticipate renegotiating this facility prior to the potential LIBOR quotation termination date.
+As of September 30, 2019, the Company's primary exposure is its \$1.25 billion revolving credit facility maturing in 2022 and its collateralized facility assumed as part of its acquisition of TRANZACT, which are both priced using rates tied to LIBOR.
+We anticipate renegotiating the revolving credit facility prior to the potential LIBOR quotation termination date and will renegotiate, or repay, the collateralized facility prior to the end of 2021.
 In addition, the Company and its subsidiaries have entered into various intercompany notes indexed to LIBOR.
 The Company expects to amend or replace the LIBOR-based intercompany notes as necessary to reflect new market benchmarks for the relevant loan currencies.